 Her family and our little friend group are chipping in to ensure Thomas and Everleigh get the attention they deserve this year.

 Our little motley crew has taken a lot of shapes over the years—pizza and beer Wednesdays at Tomato Bar, Salmon Bennie breakfasts every Saturday, and the weekly one-off lattes.
 During COVID, it has taken yet another form and has taken a bigger place in our hearts.
 Our conversations, while a bit heavier, are more important than ever.

-I’ve had literally a dozen other examples of conversations over the last month or so with my “mom friends” as we all get moving in earnest into the “school year.”
+I’ve had literally a dozen other examples of recent conversations with my “mom friends” as we all get moving in earnest into the “school year.”
 And yeah, I enjoy talking about my experiences as a “nontraditional” education parent.
 But you know what?
 I also really enjoy talking about being a mom.
 I enjoy the connection and camaraderie I feel when I’m actively helping with fellow moms.
 And I learn so much from each and every one of them.

 Our group is the scaffolding that keeps us all sane right now.
-As we dream together of a day where we can, again, enjoy our PSLs together, we’ll spend this fall leaning hard on each other.
-I can’t help but take a moment to be thankful for my mom friends . . . the pandemic brought us closer.
+As we dream together of a day where we can, again, enjoy our PSLs together, we’ve leaned on each other in many ways l.
+I can’t help but take a moment to be thankful for my mom friends . . . the pandemic has brought us closer.
 Go figure.
-Actually, I don’t know how I’d do this without them.
+Actually, I don’t know how I’d do this without my crew.